dakk/qlasskit/docs/source/howitworks.rst

 How it works
 ============

-In order to translate python code to quantum circuit, qlasskit performs several transformations;
+To convert Python code into a quantum circuit, qlasskit implements a series of transformations:

-1. it starts from the python *AST* (abstract syntax tree) rewriting it to a simplified version by the _ast2ast_ module.
+1. It begins with the Python *AST* (Abstract Syntax Tree), converting it into a more streamlined form using the _ast2ast_ module.
-2. Then the simplified *AST* is translated to *boolean expressions* as intermediate form by the _ast2logic_ module.
-In this step, boolean expression are simplified and optimized for the final transformation.
+2. Next, the streamlined AST is translated into *boolean expressions* as an intermediate step by the _ast2logic_ module.
+During this phase, boolean expressions are refined and optimized in preparation for the final transformation.
-3. Finally, these boolean expressions are compiled into a *quantum circuit* by the _compiler_ module.
+3. Finally, the _compiler_ module takes these optimized boolean expressions and compiles them into a *quantum circuit*.

-While other existing libraries translate individual operations into quantum circuits and then combine them, qlasskit creates a single boolean expression for every output qubit of the entire function.
-This approach allows for further optimization using boolean properties.
+Unlike other libraries that translate individual operations into quantum circuits before combining them, qlasskit constructs a singular boolean expression for each output qubit of the entire function.
+This unique approach facilitates advanced optimization leveraging boolean algebraic properties.

 For instance, let assume we have the following function: